sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

 To enhance your MDK app with customer list information, you need to carry out the following tasks:

 *  Create a new customer list page
-*  Add Contact Cell Table control to the page
+*  Add Contact Table control to the page
 *  Create a new navigation action to the customer list page
 *  Add a new button on main page and navigate to customer list page when user clicks it
 *  Deploy the app metadata to SAP Mobile Services & Cloud Foundry